 To find all Tweets containing a hashtag, simply provide it as your query with the #

-will return all Tweets with this hashtag.
+will return all Tweets containing this hashtag.
 You can also use this in conjunction with keyword searches, e.g. #beer -free

 will exclude any Tweets with the word “free.”

-To find all Tweets from a certain user, simply prepend the username with from:
+To find all Tweets from a certain profile page, simply prepend the username with from:

 and use it as a search operator just like above.
 To find Tweets from multiple accounts in a single search, you can combine the logic with the OR